ywb1016/starter-hugo-academic-WenboYan/content/authors/admin/_index.md

   courses:
     - course: Master of  Data Science
       institution: The University of Sydney
-    - course: Graduate Certificate of Data Science
-      institution: The University of Sydney
     - course: BEng in Traffic Engineering
       institution: Shandong Jiaotong University
 email: yanwenbo1016@gmail.com